o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 ---
 title: Output the Settings Registry to a Stream with C++
 linkTitle: Output the Settings Registry
-description: Learn how to dump an in-memory Settings Registry to stream using in C++ in Open 3D Engine (O3DE).
+description: Learn how to dump an in-memory Settings Registry to stream using C++ in Open 3D Engine (O3DE).
 weight: 600
 ---

 You might need to store the Settings Registry or a section of the Settings Registry to disk for later access.
 Sometimes, you might need to store the Settings Registry in a string within a running application for further processing.
-This topic provides examples of how to dump portions of the Settings Registry to disk at a specific key, while either maintaining the ancestor JSON key hierarchy, or excluding any ancestor key hierarchy.
+This topic provides examples of how to dump portions of the Settings Registry to disk at a specific key while either maintaining the ancestor JSON key hierarchy or excluding any ancestor key hierarchy.

 ## Use the `DumpSettingsRegistryToStream` function